 We find the hatch more appealing.
 We like its distinctive styling and find it more versatile than the sedan.

 The back seat is particularly impressive.
 As you get in you'll be pleasantly surprised by the size of the rear door and how the front edge of the rear wheel well does not intrude as you step in.
 There are many larger four-door sedans and even many large SUVs that have smaller rear door openings.
-Even a six-footer shouldn't feel cramped as the rear seat legroom is best in its class and, at 38 inches, is within half an inch of the Toyota Camry, an inch more than in the Ford Explorer, and only an inch and a half short of a Chevy Suburban.
-Indeed, the Versa's rear-seat legroom is more generous than in any other vehicle in Nissan's lineup, except for the humungous Armada SUV.
+Even a six-footer shouldn't feel cramped as the rear seat legroom is at or near the top of the class.
 The Versa sedan gives up about half an inch of rear-seat headroom to the hatch, but that's not all that much.

 Nissan has made sure that most of the surfaces you touch, such as the armrests and door handles, have a soft feel to them.
 No hard plastics here.